ed-kung/CSUN-Econ-310/index.md

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
 For each missed session, an increasing number of points will be deducted.
 0 pts are deducted for the first two missed classes.
 Afterwards, 2 pts are deducted for the third missed class, 4 pts for the fourth, 6 pts for the fifth, and so on.
 You can earn negative attendance points which will affect the rest of your grade.

-- **Homework Assignments (30%)**
+- **Homework Assignments (20%)**

     Weekly homework assignments will generally consist of a problem set, to be submitted on paper.
-Students can work optionally work in groups of up to 3 on homework assignments.
+Students can elect to work in groups of up to 3 on homework assignments.
 If you work in a group, your group only has to make one submission for the whole group.

-- **Exams (60%)**
+- **Exams (70%)**

     There will be two midterm exams and a final.
-The first midterm is worth 15% of your grade, the second is worth 20%, and the final is worth 25%.
+The midterms are each worth 20% of your grade and the final exam is worth 30% of the grade.

 - **Grading Scale**